netsi1964/dynamicweb/README.md

 > Lets build some usefull extensions for Dynamicweb!
 TagExtensions which makes life nicer for us coding CMS using Dynamicweb.
 > I ask you to contact me on twitter: @netsi1964

+## The idea
+We need to share code for Dynamicweb.
+As I have just begun coding backend code using Xamarin Studio (on Mac!) it has opened doors and I have only just begun!
+No man is an island, so I would love others to share their code and contribute here.
+I would love to have a DLL containing some usefull stuff, like TagExtensions.

+I write this version as a Solution which can also be opened in Visual Studio.
+I try to seperate the code in different classes and I try to make my classes as generic as possible.
+For instance I write:

+*  A console project, for testing offline functions
+*  A class containing functionality and serving as a "util" or "Base" class.
+For instance my Tag Extensions use it when doing their job, they only serve as proxies.
+Functionality is not put into the Tag Extensions, as I want the function of them to be useful for Razor templates also.
+*  Tag Extensions live in their own namespace
+*  Backend created items.
+A sandbox where I want to put basic example of how to create items using backend code.

+So You are free to use it!

 ## Class: netsi1964.util
 This class contains the raw functions like `TimeAgo()` which can be used in your Dynamicweb Templates if they use `Razor` based templates.